Calling all the attention of parents: before you can use a baby nasal aspirator, know there is a limit to how often you can use them.

 The disposable filter found in most nasal aspirators will keep bacteria from your saliva and the captured stuffy nose drippings from transferring.

-Just use gentle breathes to coax the mucus out of the baby’s nose without damaging any of the sensitive internal nose parts that the baby has.
+Just use gentle breaths to coax the mucus out of the baby’s stuffy nose without damaging any of the sensitive internal nose parts that the baby has.